 AFSCME Affiliate Scholarship Programs

 Many AFSCME affiliates have special scholarship programs designed to help their members pursue educational opportunities to advance on the job and/or enrich their daily lives.
-Public Employee surveyed AFSCME affiliates about such programs, and we list their responses below.
 Many individual local unions also have educational support programs for their members.
 Check your local affiliate for more information.

 If you are interested in continuing your education, ask your local’s officers what union-supported options are available.
 The union also works with employers to provide educational opportunities and funding for employee advancement.
 Check the choices through your human resources/personnel office.

 Alaska State Employees Association/AFSCME Local 52

 Anchorage chapter: scholarships for its members only.

 Johnny Johnson Scholarship: two $1,000 scholarships annually for members or immediate family members of a member in good standing.